The Quantum Disciple

 There are different kinds of gifts, but the same Spirit distributes them.
 There are different kinds of service, but the same Lord.
 There are different kinds of working, but in all of them and in everyone it is the same God at work.
 Now to each one the manifestation of the Spirit is given for the common good.
 (1 Corinthians 12:4–7, NIV [E])

-We will analyze the primary gift registries found in the Source Code: Romans 12, 1 Corinthians 12, Ephesians 4, and 1 Peter 4.
-We will distinguish between natural talent (legacy hardware) and spiritual gifts (system upgrades), and examine the "Confirmation Protocol"—how the body validates an individual's internal sense of calling.
+We'll look at the main passages on gifts in the Bible: Romans 12, 1 Corinthians 12, Ephesians 4, and 1 Peter 4.
+We'll distinguish between natural talent and spiritual gifts, and at how the church can confirm someone's sense of calling.

 So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip his people for works of service, so that the body of Christ may be built up.
 (Ephesians 4:11–12, NIV [E])

-• That women are ontologically inferior to men.
+• That women are less valuable or less human than men.

 • That women cannot teach, lead, or exercise spiritual gifts.